 Science of Light

-Science of Light (SOL) is a 501(c)(3) non-profit focused on ‘balanced’ full-spectrum light for health & reduced risk of disease.
+Science of Light (SOL) is a 501(c)(3) non-profit research and development organization.

 “Mal-illumination is to Light as Malnutrition is to Food”

 — Dr. John Ott